mrkkrp/modalka/README.md

 (add-to-list 'modalka-excluded-modes 'magit-status-mode)
 ```

-However you may want to enable `modalka-mode` only in modes where you need
+However you may want to enable `modalka-mode` only in the modes where you
-to edit text:
+need to edit text:

 ```emacs-lisp
 (add-hook 'text-mode-hook #'modalka-mode)
 (add-hook 'prog-mode-hook #'modalka-mode)
 ```

-You can omit all of these if you prefer always start in insert mode.
+You can omit all of these if you prefer to always start in the insert mode.

 ### Change cursor shape for visual feedback

-`modalka-mode` comes with a lighter, currently it's in from of up arrow
+`modalka-mode` comes with a lighter, currently it's in the from of up arrow
 “↑”.
 I don't recommend disabling it because you need some visual feedback to
 know if you are in `modalka-mode` or not.